What is a private app, and how do I distribute it in app stores?

 In-house distribution can be a great substitute for the Apple Developer Enterprise Program – especially for organizations that cannot qualify for the Enterprise program for having fewer than 100 employees or not being registered as a legal entity.

-The certificate for in-house distribution is valid for 3 years, and apps signed with this method are valid for 1 year.
+The certificate for in-house distribution is valid for three years, and apps signed with this method are valid for 1 year.

 In-house distribution doesn’t require collecting UDIDs for each device, making it a flexible and scalable option for larger organizations with many employees.